-2925 with the IHE specification for bi-directional authentication and authorization of communications of Protected Healthcare Information (PHI).
-IHE does not specify how other protocols that transfer PHI shall perform bi-directional authentication and authorization, but requires that other protocols perform such authentication and authorization.
-20. Record Audit Event : The delivery of an audit event description from any secure node to the Audit Repository.
-2930 21.
-Patient Demographics Query : Look up and return patient demographic information in a single patient demographics source, based upon matches with full or partial demographic information entered by the user.
-22. Patient Demographics and Visit Query: Look up and return patient demographic and visit information in a single patient demographics source, based upon matches with full or partial demographic/visit information entered by the user.
-2935 23.
-Find Personnel White Pages: This transaction will find the LDAP Directory by querying the DNS.
-24. Query Personnel White Pages: This transaction provides for read-only access to the Personnel White Pages directory.
-25. reserved for Send Notification 26. reserved for Receive Notifications 2940 27. reserved for Send Acknowledgement 28. reserved for Receive Acknowledgement 29. reserved for Cross Enterprise User Authentication 2945 30.
-Patient Identity Feed - The Patient Demographics Supplier registers or updates a patient and forwards the demographic information (i.e., all information directly related to the patient, such as ID, address, next of kin, guarantor, etc.) to other systems implementing the Patient Demographics Consumer Actor.
-2950 31.
-Patient Encounter Management - The Patient Encounter Supplier registers or updates an encounter (inpatient, outpatient, pre-admit, etc.) and forwards the information to other systems implementing the Patient Encounter Consumer Actor.
-This information will include the patient's location and care providers for a particular
+- 19. Node Authentication: This transaction is embedded within all network communications activity.
+All DICOM, HL7, and HTML connections shall comply with the IHE specification for bi-directional authentication and authorization of communications of Protected Healthcare Information (PHI).
+IHE does not specify how other protocols that transfer PHI shall perform bi-directional authentication and authorization, but requires that other protocols perform such authentication and authorization. - 20.
+Record Audit Event: The delivery of an audit event description from any secure node to the Audit Repository. - 21.
+Patient Demographics Query: Look up and return patient demographic information in a single patient demographics source, based upon matches with full or partial demographic information entered by the user.

-(usually current) encounter.
+- Patient Demographics and Visit Query: Look up and return patient demographic and visit information in a single patient demographics source, based upon matches with full or partial demographic/visit information entered by the user.

+- 23. Find Personnel White Pages: This transaction will find the LDAP Directory by querying the DNS.

+- 24. Query Personnel White Pages: This transaction provides for read-only access to the Personnel White Pages directory.

+- 25. reserved for Send Notification

+- 26. reserved for Receive Notifications

+- 3805 27. reserved for Send Acknowledgement

+- 28. reserved for Receive Acknowledgement

+- 29. reserved for Cross Enterprise User Authentication

+- Patient Identity Management The Patient Demographics Supplier registers or updates a patient and forwards the demographic information (i.e., all information directly related to the patient, such as ID, address, next of kin, guarantor, etc.) to other systems implementing the Patient Demographics Consumer Actor.

+- Patient Encounter Management The Patient Encounter Supplier registers or updates an encounter (inpatient, outpatient, pre-admit, etc.) and forwards the information to other systems implementing the Patient Encounter Consumer Actor.
+This information will include the patient's location and care providers for a particular (usually current) encounter.

+- 32. Distribute Document Set on Media A source actor (Portable Media Creator) writes a set of documents on an interchange media.
+The media is physically transported to another actor (Portable Media Importer) which then imports the document set, or sent as a ZIP attachment via Email.
+The media can also be provided to a patient or a referring physician for web-based viewing.

+- 33. placeholder

+- 34. placeholder

+- 35. placeholder

+- 36. placeholder

+- 37. placeholder

+- placeholder 38.

+- 39. placeholder

+- 40. Provide X-User Assertion - This transaction provides a trustable user assertion from the service user to the service provider